-Romance isn’t dead, it’s just more convenient!marketing mobile provides the ideal opportunity to declare love to someone special.
+Romance isn’t dead, it’s just more convenient!messaging as a service provides the ideal opportunity to declare love to someone special.
 With over 264 million mobile users in Brazil alone (according to ), Acision commissioned a quick, fun sample survey in the region, to explore how the impact of mobile messaging is affecting our personal lives – and especially how we use it in our love lives.